JocysCom/UMQF/MORA/analysis/enders-game/entities/graff-actions.md

 ### 1 Ender - social isolation and physical danger

+Context: Graff isolated Ender on the shuttle by praising him, making him a target for the other boys to toughen him up.

 - ΔOS = -0.05 (Immediate physical danger from bullies, long-term psychological stress)
 - VSA(Ender) = 0.60
 - Tc = 0.20 (First year impact)